How to craft a bio and artist statement: Writing prompts and tips to help you get it done.

 • If you incorporate specific work titles, italicize them, and if you incorporate an exhibition name, that should be in quote marks.

-Finally, if you are preparing your bio and artist statement for your website, consider including images alongside your bio to help tell your story.
-You should include a high quality bio picture, of course, but I am referring here to other images that reference where you were born, or where you live now, or what inspires your work, for example.
-The sky is the limit, so get creative, and have some fun with it.
+Finally, if you are preparing your bio and artist statement for your website, carefully consider the types of images you can include alongside your bio to help tell your story.
+Including a high quality bio picture is a no brainer, of course, but I am referring here to other images that reference where you were born, or where you live now, or what inspires your work, for example.

-I’d love to see what you do!
+The sky is the limit, so think about your own presentation/story, and have some fun with it.
+I’d love to see what you create!
 Comment below and include a link to your site and work!

 Previous